5 Random Pages

 Early history

-Described as a fine Gothic mansion on the lower slopes of the Cowal peninsula facing Rothesay Bay, the house was designed and built between 1820 and 1821, attributed to architect David Hamilton[1] for Kirkman Finlay (1773 – 1842), a successful Glasgow merchant.
+Described as a fine Gothic mansion on the lower slopes of the Cowal peninsula facing Rothesay Bay, the house was designed and built between 1820 and 1821, attributed to architect David Hamilton⚠ [^Dictionary of Scottish Architects - David Hamilton^] for Kirkman Finlay (1773 – 1842), a successful Glasgow merchant.
 The date places places the building just into the period between Regency (1811 to 1820) and Victorian (1832/1837 to 1901), but commonly referred to as a Victorian building.

 Following Finlay's death, the estate passed through several owners until the 1920s, when it was bought by the Coats family of Paisley, famous for the thread.
 Coats extended the original structure during the years between 1920 and 1924, adding several towers and expanding the building to its final 20th century appearance.
-These extensions can be seen in early pictures of the front façade held in Castle House Museum, Dunoon, where differing sandstones can be seen to have been used in their construction.
+These extensions can be seen in early pictures of the front façade held in Castle House Museum, Dunoon.
+Indeed the differing sandstones which have been used in their construction are still visible in photographs taken today.

 In 1947, the Coats family sold the house to Glasgow Corporation, which used it as a residential school.
 Glasgow was then a large industrial city, and the Corporation used the school as a place where children from the city could be sent to experience the countryside.
 The school was also used as a place of convalescence, where children recovering from illness could be sent to benefit from the open air.